britram/draft-trammell-plus-abstract-mech/draft-trammell-plus-abstract-mech.md

 These mechanisms are described in an implementation-independent way; however, there are a few basic assumptions made by the design:

+- There exists a technique by which packets can be selected and grouped by the sending endpoint such that these groups are visible to devices along the path (e.g. using an N-tuple)
 - The mechanisms can add information to selected packets in a communication between two endpoints.
 - The mechanisms can use a shared secret between the two endpoints provided by